jorgearanda/streamlines/README.md

 * Power card: the player adds it to the ship's capabilities and may draw another card (without using up additional Actions).
-  If subsequent cards are also a Power cards, the player may continue drawing (without using up Actions).
+  If subsequent cards are also Power cards, the player may continue drawing (without using up Actions).
 * Refugee or Streamline cards: these fill up the ship's cargo carrying capacity.
 If there is no cargo space in the ship to accommodate the new card,